 1. Shop around for tour companies

 For a female traveling alone, this was not only safe, but they also offered discounts.
-Not only are there plenty of last minute fees, but there are also discounts offered for returning guests.
+Not only are there plenty of last-minute fees, but there are also discounts offered for returning guests.
 Some of the tour companies would even let you stack your discounts on top of each other.
 I had a few tours that were 70% off!

 2. Join a frequent flyer program

 It’s worth it.
 Many airlines are partners with other airlines.
 By flying with them (which you have to fly to get to countries anyways) you gain points.
 The more you fly, the more perks you get including free upgrades, additional luggage to check in and even free flights from enough points saved up.
 The best part?
 Frequent flyer programs are free to sign up for.
-I saved up so many points I was able to get a round trip tickets from New Zealand to California and even got upgraded!
+I saved up so many points I was able to get a round-trip ticket from New Zealand to California and even got upgraded!

 3. Book through one source